YosefLab/BedOverlapsDB/README.md

 This is a tab-delimited file where every row provides information on one of your annotations.
 The nine columns needed are:

+[Note: You do not need a header in the --annotation_list file, but I strongly recommend it.
+Please put a "#" at the start to comment it out, or the program will treat it as data.]

 * File - Path to the annotation's bed file.
-Note: I put a pound sign "#" there just so Python knows to treat the first line as a comment.
-The program does not actually read these column names (it relies on order to tell what's what), but I find the names are helpful for us.
 * Type - Operation to carry out: bed_overlap, bed_closest, or bed_score
 * Annotation_SizeInBP - This is the size of the annotation in bp.
 You can enter "-1" if you want BedOverlaps_DB to calculate it.
 The only advantage to providing it is that it can save you a small amount of time if the file is unusually large, or if you want to change the size for some other reason.
 * Annotation_NumPeaks  - This is the number of peaks in the annotation.
 You can set this to "-1" to have the program calculate it.